-Whether you’re creating model trains or any number of other kinds of miniatures, our Frosted Ultra Detail plastics provide incredible detail and can be totally transformed with a bit of paint.
+Whether you’re creating model trains or any number of other kinds of miniatures, our Fine Detail Plastic (FDP) provide incredible detail and can be totally transformed with a bit of paint.
 However, getting the models ready for painting is an important first step.
-In the future, Shapeways will offer a pre-treated alternative, but while we’re still developing a process to do so at scale, read on for tips and tricks on prepping your FUD models for painting.
+In the future, Shapeways will offer a pre-treated alternative, but while we’re still developing a process to do so at scale, read on for tips and tricks on prepping your FDP models for painting.

 Today, I’ll be working with a model train.
-Model trains are printed in a number of scales and sizes, and generally printed in Frosted Ultra Detail.
+Model trains are printed in a number of scales and sizes, and generally printed in Fine Detail Plastic.
 Let’s get started on the pre-painting post-processing of this model.
 First, we’ll need a few tools:

 Acetone or Simple Green